 Plus, you’ll save money compared to buying bottled water.

-Here’s an overview of the main types of water filters that are available for your home.
+Here’s an overview of water filters and how they benefit your home.

 The most important component of any system is the filter itself.
 The more common types are: